mpizzicaroli/mpizzicaroli.github.io/_posts/2024-4-10-missfile.md

 ![]({{site.baseurl}}/images/email_one.png)

-You don't need to play with OLEs and Moniker, it just accepts file:// outright.
+There's no need to play with OLEs, Monikers, anything... it just accepts file:// outright.

 ![]({{site.baseurl}}/images/unsafe.png)